kappter/fileez/grok/README.markdown

      - Highlight only that byte’s hex value in the hex viewer.

 3. **Use the Section Table**:
-   - View a table of key sections (File Name, Extension, Headers, Content).
+   - View a table of key sections (File Name, Extension, Created Date/Time, Last Modified Date/Time, Hidden, Locked, Deleted, Headers, Content).
    - Click a rectangle to highlight the corresponding byte range in the hex viewer (e.g., bytes 3-32 for MP3 title).
-   - Note: File name/extension are often managed by the file system, except in MP3 (ID3 tags) or DOCX (ZIP metadata).
+   - Note: File system metadata (e.g., hidden, locked) shows “N/A” as it’s not stored in the binary.

 4. **Use the Hex Viewer**:
    - View/edit hex data (sensitive sections in yellow).
    - Click "Save Hex Changes" to update the file (invalid input shows an error).

 5. **Check Metadata**:
-   - View metadata, including file name and extension; sensitive fields marked with ⚠️.
+   - View metadata, including file name, extension, created/last modified date/time, and notes on hidden, locked, and deleted status.

 6. **View Binary Sample**:
    - See the first 256 bytes in binary.